elastic/elastic-package/README.md

 _Context: global_

 Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.
-By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions.
+By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions by appending --version <version>.

 Be aware that a common issue while trying to boot up the stack is that your Docker environments settings are too low in terms of memory threshold.